dyindude/labs/linux/201-lvm/README.md

 - Use `lvextend` to extend the size of the logical volume to include the new extents added by the new disk
 - Resize the filesystem of your logical volume
 - Use `pvcreate` to create a physical volume with the remaining disk.
+- Add the remaining disk to the volume group
 - Use `lvcreate` to create another logical volume within your volume group
 - Create a filesystem on the new logical volume, create the folder /mnt2 and mount the new volume to that location.
 - run `df -h /mnt2` to see the free space on the new logical volume